Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Branch-Free Algorithms for DD, TD, and QD Addition and Multiplication

 \subsection{Remarks on double-word (DW) Arithmetic}

-The simplest form of multi-component multiple-precision floating-point arithmetic is DW arithmetic.
+The simplest form of multicomponent multiple-precision floating-point arithmetic is the DW arithmetic.
 When binary64 (double-precision) is used as the base format, it is abbreviated as DD; when binary32 (single-precision) is used, it is abbreviated as DS.
-Algorithm~\ref{algo:ddadd} presents the default DW addition currently defined in QD~\cite{qd}, which is the sloppy or fast variant; its final rounding error is known to be larger than that of the accurate version (Algorithm~\ref{algo:ddaccurateadd}).
+Algorithm~\ref{algo:ddadd} presents the default DW addition defined in QD~\cite{qd}, which is the sloppy or fast variant; its final rounding error is larger than that of the accurate version (Algorithm~\ref{algo:ddaccurateadd}).